OfficeDev/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

 1. Add the following object to the "autoRunEvents" array.
 Note the following about this code:

-   - The event object maps a handler function to the **OnMessageSend** event (using the event's Teams manifest name "messageSending" event as described in the table near the top of this article).
+   - The event object assigns a handler function to the **OnMessageSend** event (using the event's Teams manifest name "messageSending" event as described in the table near the top of this article).
 The function name must match the name used in the "actions" array in an earlier step.
    - The "sendMode" option has been set to "promptUser".
-This means that if the message does not meet the conditions that the add-in sets for sending, the user will be prompted to cancel the sending or to send anyway.
-For more information, see [PromptUser](/javascript/api/manifest/launchevent?view=excel-js-preview).
+This means that if the message does not meet the conditions that the add-in sets for sending, the user will be prompted to either cancel sending or to send anyway.

     ```json
       {